Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-It is customary to drop the upper indices on the simplicial maps, when they can be inferred from the context.
-We will denote by $\Simp\Cat$ the category of simplicial objects and simplicial maps in $\Cat$.
+We drop the upper indices on the simplicial structure maps, when they are clear from context.
+Then a simplicial map between two simplicial objects \(\huaX\) and~\(\huaY\) is a family of maps \(\huaX_k\to \huaY_k\) that intertwine their face and degeneray maps.
+We denote by $\Simp\Cat$ the category of simplicial objects and simplicial maps in $\Cat$.
 A simplicial set is a simplicial object in $\Set$, while a simplicial vector space is a simplicial object in $\Vect$.